Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

 The "radar_raw_frame" folder contains raw ADC radar data in **.mat* format, and "images_0" folder contains camera images in **.jpg* format, and "text_labels" contains label files for each frame in **.csv* format.
 The detailed data format is explained below.

+**You should match the radar frame, camera image, and labels based on their filenames.** There is some redundant data and you can simply disregard it.

 ### Radar ADC Data

 *  For each radar frame, its raw data (*.mat) has *4 dimension*: